mhmgad/autogenstudio-ha-addon/readme.md

 2. Click the 3-dots menu at upper right <kbd>...</kbd> > <kbd>Repositories</kbd> and add this repository's URL: [https://github.com/mhmgad/autogenstudio-ha-addon](https://github.com/mhmgad/autogenstudio-ha-addon)

-3. Reload the page , scroll to the bottom to find the new repository, and click the new add-on named "Home Assistant Google Drive Backup"
+3. Reload the page, scroll to the bottom to find the new repository, and click the new add-on named "Home Assistant Google Drive Backup"